SilverMonkeyGmbH/v5_docs/KnowledgeBase/KB00002_WebService-Test-Tool/index.rst

 .. literalinclude:: _static/sample.xml

-3. Edit Start.cmd file
+3. Editing start.cmd file
 ++++++++++++++++++++++++++++++++++++
-The start.cmd file is meant to be an example how to start the web service test tool.
+The start.cmd file is meant to be an example of how to start the web service test tool.

-An example command line would be:
+An example for the command line could be:

   .. code-block:: console